Taurus (Marvel Comics): Android Taurus

 Scorpio (Jake Fury) constructed the android Zodiac members, although his plan was thwarted by the Defenders.
 The Maggia employed the android Taurus to wreck the human Taurus's headquarters; the android Taurus was defeated by Iron Man.
 Quicksilver employed the android Zodiac to attack the West Coast Avengers, but the Avengers defeated the Zodiac.

-Led by Scorpio in a new android body, the android Zodiac massacred the human Zodiac, and took over their criminal operations.
-They battled the West Coast Avengers, but were rendered inert when they were transported to the dimension of the Brotherhood of the Ankh.
+Led by Scorpio in a new android body, the android Zodiac kills the human Zodiac and takes over their criminal operations.
+They battle the West Coast Avengers, but are rendered inert after being transported to the dimension of the Brotherhood of the Ankh.

 Ecliptic Taurus

-This Taurus was a humanoid bull that was sprung from Ryker's Island by Scorpio.
-He was also a loud thug who is easily angered.
-Taurus was killed with the rest of the Zodiac by Weapon X.
+The Ecliptic Taurus is a humanoid bull who Scorpio freed from Ryker's Island.
+He and the rest of Zodiac are later killed by Weapon X.

 Thanos' Taurus

-The fourth Taurus is an unnamed man who was recruited to join Thanos' incarnation of the Zodiac.
-He and the other Zodiac members perish when Thanos abandons them on the self-destructing Helicarrier where Cancer was the only survivor.
+The fourth Taurus is an unnamed man and a member of Thanos' incarnation of the Zodiac.
+He and the other Zodiac members are killed when Thanos abandons them on the self-destructing Helicarrier, with Cancer being the only survivor.